content-left-bg.png

 Guidance Officer

 The Guidance Officers provide information, on educational, personal and vocational issues.
 In addition to support and counselling the Guidance Officer also provides psycho educational assessment, feedback and recommendations to actively help students and their families or carers.
-An appointment can be made at the office or by ringing the school office.

 School Based Youth Heath Nurse